 Teaching International Law During Challenging Times

-On October 2, 2020, the American Branch hosted a virtual panel discussion on Teaching International Law During Challenging Times.
+On October 2, 2020, the American Branch and its Committee on Teaching International Law hosted a virtual panel discussion on Teaching International Law During Challenging Times.
 Moderated by Professor Milena Sterio, a member of the ABILA Board of Directors and Professor of Law at Cleveland-Marshall College of Law, the panel was co-sponsored by the American Society of International Law’s Teaching International Law Interest Group and featured four speakers: Darin Johnson, Professor of Law at Howard University School of Law; Cindy Buys, Professor of Law at Southern Illinois University School of Law; Jennifer Trahan, Clinical Professor at the Center for Global Affairs at New York University and member of the ABILA Board of Directors; and Mark Wojcik, Professor of Law at UIC John Marshall Law School.
 Read more about the event here.